|Body discovered - "Hopefully we will be making an identification the next day or so"|

 a fire and they suspected it might be Mike.
 The

-February 28-March 1, 1981, a long article by A. Jay Higgins, a reporter at the Bangor Daily News, gave me my first information concerning a DEA drug sting that occurred a few hours before Mike's death.
+February 28-March 1, 1981, a long article by A. Jay Higgins, a reporter at the Bangor Daily News, gave me my first information concerning a DEA drug sting that occurred about 3 hours before Mike's death.
 He also told about a February 17, 1981 arson in Bangor where three other people lost their lives.
 Higgins' article was ten days after the drug sting and Mike's death.
 Mike's father had read the earlier article on the morning of the 25th that said a man was seen leaving the arson area through the woods but it said nothing about a DEA drug bust.
 In Higgins article he reported the DEA drug sting but said nothing about the man seen leaving the area through the woods.

 Mike was murdered

 Approximately one month after Mike’s death, while telling a family member that I was suspicious about Mike’s death after what I had read in the newspapers.
 She said my sister, Mae, who lives in Massachusetts called their home the night of Feb.
 24, the day Mike was found, and said Linda, Mike's girlfriend, called her and said the police had told her that Mike was murdered by men from Massachusetts who went to the cottage and knocked Mike unconscious before setting the cottage on fire.
-It was years later when I brought suit against Paul Pollard and received a Hartford Fire Insurance's report on their investigation of the fire.
-In it Maine State Police Trooper Ronald Grave was reported to have said that the police thought Mike was knocked unconscious and left in the building to burn.
+It was years later when I brought suit against Paul Pollard that I received a Hartford Fire Insurance's report on their investigation of the arson and in it Maine State Police Trooper Ronald Grave was reported to have said that the police thought Mike was knocked unconscious and left in the building to burn.

 I contact Maine State Police